MEADecarb/FOAChat/README.md

-Sure!
-Below is a detailed and user-friendly README file for your GitHub repository, explaining everything from setup to security considerations.

----

 # Document Compliance Analyzer

 Welcome to the Document Compliance Analyzer!
 This tool helps you verify if your documents comply with specific legal requirements by analyzing them against a reference document.
 The application uses Streamlit for the user interface and Google Generative AI for advanced text analysis.